 Universal Messaging with IBM MQ V8

-Details of new areas of function for IBM MQ are introduced throughout this book, such as the changes to security, publish/subscribe clusters, and System z exploitation.
+This IBM Redbooks® publication covers the core enhancements made in IBM MQ V8 and the concepts that must be understood.
+A broad understanding of the product features is key to making informed design and implementation choices for both the infrastructure and the applications that access it.
+Details of new areas of function for IBM MQ are introduced throughout this book, such as the changes to security, publish/subscribe clusters, and IBM System z exploitation.

 Related Blog Posts

 Table of contents

 Part 1.
 Introducing IBM MQ V8 and new features

 Chapter 2.
 Topic host routed publish/subscribe